IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb_listener.html.markdown

 Provides a load balancer listener resource.
 This allows load balancer listener to be created, updated, and cancelled.

+**Note**: When provisioning the load balancer listener along with load balancer pool or pool member, Use explicit depends on the resources or perform the terraform apply with parallelism 1.
+For more information on explicit dependencies refer [here](https://learn.hashicorp.com/terraform/getting-started/dependencies#implicit-and-explicit-dependencies)

 ## Example Usage

-In the following example, you can create a load balancer listener:
+In the following example, you can create a load balancer listener along with pool and pool member:

 ```hcl
 resource "ibm_is_lb_listener" "testacc_lb_listener" {